MusiciansJames Monro

-Incurably fond of chamber music, James has collaborated with artists such as William Barton, Kisten Williams, and Ensemble Offspring.
-He has performed with Wilma Smith and presented a masterclass as part of the 2025 Wilma and Friends series.
-As a soloist and recitalist, James has appeared at the Canberra International Music Festival and at various embassies.
-His concerto performances with orchestras have garned "wild acclaim", with Canberra City News calling him a "dynamo on the cello".
+Incurably fond of chamber music, James has collaborated with prominent artists including William Barton, Wilma Smith, Kirsten Williams, and Ensemble Offspring.
+As a soloist and recitalist, he has appeared at the Canberra International Music Festival and various embassies.
+His concerto performances with orchestras have garnered “wild acclaim”, with Canberra City News calling him a “dynamo on the cello”.

-When he's not playing cello, James enjoys composing, discussing differential geometry, and reading Murakami.
+When he’s not playing cello, James enjoys composition, differential geometry, and reading Murakami.

 FROM: SA.
 Lands of the Kaurna people.

-James is supported by ANAM Syndicate donors Elaine Canty AM and Roy Masters AM, Mary Oliver.
+James is supported by ANAM Syndicate donors Roger Bau and Eric Dias, Elida Brereton, Elaine Canty AM and Roy Masters AM, Cope-Williams Foundation, Mary Oliver, Mick and Margaret Toller.

 Photo by Pia Johnson